-The CEQA and NEPA Baseline for the Proposed Action comprises the water areas at Berths 243-245, the Northwest Slip, the CSWH, and LA-2, as well as approximately 31 acres at the ARSSS.
+The CEQA and NEPA Baseline for the Proposed Action comprises approximately 63 acres of open water areas at Berths 243-245, the Northwest Slip, and the CSWH; approximately 1,330 acres of open water at ocean disposal sites LA-2, as well as and LA-3; and approximately 31 acres of land area at the ARSSS, which is currently used for soil storage.
 Additionally, due to the mobility of spilled/suspended hazardous substances, the immediate area surrounding the disposal sites (up to 0.25 mile) are also included.